 '''

-#/etc/printcap
+/etc/printcap

 #

 DO NOT EDIT!
 MANUAL CHANGES WILL BE LOST!

 This file is autogenerated by printconf-backend during lpd init.

+#

 Hand edited changes can be put in /etc/printcap.local, and will be included.

 iiitb:\

 :sh:\

-:ml=0:\
+:nl=0:\

 :mx=0:\

 :sd=/var/spool/lpd/iiitb:\

-:lp=|/usr/share/printconf/jetdirectprint:\
+:lp=//usr/share/printconf/jetdirectprint:\

 :lpd_bounce=true:\

-:if=/usr/share/

-printconf/mf_wrap

-per:

 '''

+:if=/usr/share/ printconf/mf\wrap per:

 Print command Interpretation lpr Unix print command.
-May choose a printer by default or require user to give the printer name $l{pq}$ Gives the status of print queue.
+May choose a printer by default or require user to give the printer name lpq Gives the status of print queue.
 Sometimes it helps to determine your position in the print queue lprm In case the print request is to be removed before the print daemon picks it up for printing. lpc It is a class of administrative commands.
 Below we show administrative information which is obtained by using these sub-commands.
-Note each of these use a printer as an argument to specify the pritner to which the reference is made Sub-command Interpretation All these commands require to specify a printer All these commands require to specify a printer as an argument.
-Example: status myprinter status status as an argument.
-Example: status myprinter status start as an argument.
-Example: status myprinter Shows the queue on a specified printer as an argument.
-Example: status myprinter Shows the queue on a specified printer Also, gives other relevant status information start as an argument.
-Example: status myprinter Shows the queue on a specified printer Also, gives other relevant status information Starts print service on the specified printer start abort as an argument.
-Example: status myprinter Shows the queue on a specified printer Also, gives other relevant status information Starts print service on the specified printer Aborts print service on the specified printer
+Note each of these use a printer as an argument to specify the pritner to which the reference is made Sub-command Interpretation All these commands require to specify a printer as an argument.
+Example: status myprinter status Shows the queue on a specified printer Also, gives other relevant status information start Starts print service on the specified printer abort Aborts print service on the specified printer stop Stop print service on specified printer enable Enables or disables the specified printer disable